algoldst/thesis/index.md

 Beyond a particular frerquency, you might not hear a very noticeable effect from low-pass filtering.
 This leaves the question to you: how much are you willing to trade sensitivity for filter cutoff range?
 Large potentiometers will give you a wide range of cutoff frequencies, but also make it more difficult to control this via a fixed potentiometer knob.
 Conversely, smaller potentiometers and the placement of fixed series resistors will limit your cutoff range; however, this makes it easier to move the cutoff precisely.
 The sensitivity and cutoff range are yours to determine — use your eyes (oscilloscope) and ears to find the range that works for you.

 You can use LTSpice to simulate filter frequency response.
 This is not something that Falstad is designed to handle well, because frequency response is not a time-domain simulation / analysis.
-Using LTSpice is beyond the scope of this guide, but this is what the final LT schematic should look like to do a .AC frequency simulation.
+Using LTSpice is beyond the scope of this guide, but this is what the final LT schematic should look like to do a ".AC" frequency simulation.

 <img src="res/filters-lt-ac-sim.png" height=300 />